krzentner/language-world/data/text-davinci-003-old/chain_md/coffee-button-3.md

     Steps:  1.
 Put gripper above the button  2.
 Drop gripper around the button  3.
-Push the button First, put the gripper roughly above the button, so that we don't bump it while trying to press it.
+Push down on the button We need to line up the robot's gripper before we can push the button.
-    - When the robot's gripper is not above the button, the robot should place gripper above button.
+    - When the robot's gripper is not vertically aligned with the button, the robot should put gripper above button.
-    If the gripper isn't around the button, put it around the button.
+    If the gripper is almost lined up with the button, grab it by dropping the gripper around the button.
-    - When the robot's gripper is not around button and the robot's gripper is open, the robot should drop gripper around button.
+    - When the robot's gripper is almost vertically aligned with button and the robot's gripper is not around the button, the robot should drop gripper around button.
-    If the gripper is near the button and open, maybe we can press it by closing the gripper.
+    Now that the gripper is around the button, we can push it by pushing down on it.
-    - When the robot's gripper is near button and the robot's gripper is open, the robot should close gripper around button.
-    We closed the gripper, and the button is still near the gripper, so maybe we pressed it.
-Try to push the button.
-If we didn't press it, we'll just go back to an earlier step.
-    - When the robot's gripper is above button and the robot's gripper is closed, the robot should push button.
+    - When the robot's gripper is around button, the robot should push down on button.